What Are Palliative Care and Hospice Care?

 On this page:

 Palliative care can be provided in hospitals, nursing homes, outpatient palliative care clinics and certain other specialized clinics, or at home.
 Medicare, Medicaid, and insurance policies may cover palliative care.
 Veterans may be eligible for palliative care through the Department of Veterans Affairs.
 Private health insurance might pay for some services.
 Health insurance providers can answer questions about what they will cover.
-Check to see if insurance will cover your particular situation.

 At some point, it may not be possible to cure a serious illness, or a patient may choose not to undergo certain treatments.
 Hospice is designed for this situation.
 The patient beginning hospice care understands that his or her illness is not responding to medical attempts to cure it or to slow the disease's progress.

-Like palliative care, hospice provides comprehensive comfort care as well as support for the family, but, in hospice, attempts to cure the person’s illness are stopped.
-Hospice is provided for a person with a terminal illness whose doctor believes he or she has 6 months or less to live if the illness runs its natural course.
+Like palliative care, hospice provides comprehensive comfort care as well as support for the family, but, in hospice, attempts to cure the person's illness are stopped.
+Hospice is provided for a person with a terminal illness whose doctor believes he or she has six months or less to live if the illness runs its natural course.

 Hospice is an approach to care, so it is not tied to a specific place.
-It can be offered in two types of settings—at home or in a facility such as a nursing home, hospital, or even in a separate hospice center.
+It can be offered in two types of settings — at home or in a facility such as a nursing home, hospital, or even in a separate hospice center.

-Hospice care brings together a team of people with special skills—among them nurses, doctors, social workers, spiritual advisors, and trained volunteers.
+Hospice care brings together a team of people with special skills — among them nurses, doctors, social workers, spiritual advisors, and trained volunteers.
 Everyone works together with the person who is dying, the caregiver, and/or the family to provide the medical, emotional, and spiritual support needed.

 It is important to remember that stopping treatment aimed at curing an illness does not mean discontinuing all treatment.
 A good example is an older person with cancer.
 If the doctor determines that the cancer is not responding to chemotherapy and the patient chooses to enter into hospice care, then the chemotherapy will stop.
 Other medical care may continue as long as it is helpful.
 For example, if the person has high blood pressure, he or she will still get medicine for that.